DMARC record checker - check DMARC record

 The DMARC record checker, aka DMARC record validator or DMARC record tester, checks if a DMARC record is published on a domain, and performs various checks on the DMARC record.

-Simply enter the domain in question, and it will return the DMARC record on the domain if any, from a DNS lookup.
+To run a DMARC record check, enter the domain in question, and it will return the DMARC record on the domain if any, from a DNS lookup.
 It:

 - checks if the DMARC record syntax is correct;